xmb-cipher/fofe-ner/README.md

 A FOFE-based Local Detection Approach for Named Entity Recognition and Mention Detection
 ==========

 This repository implements [A FOFE-based Local Detection Approach for Named Entity Reconigtion and Mention Detection](https://arxiv.org/abs/1611.00801) with [TensorFlow](https://www.tensorflow.org/).
 It ranks 2nd in the [Entity Discovery and Linking (EDL)](http://nlp.cs.rpi.edu/kbp/2016/) in [TAC Knowledge Base Population (KBP) 2016](https://tac.nist.gov//2016/KBP/).
+This document intends to complement the data processing part that is not detailed in the paper.
+It does NOT explain the algorithms discussed in the paper.